Grain stoves look similar

 measures 24"x 24"x 30"

 consisting of a marine battery and inverter or a portable generator for

-of fuel which should last 12-24 hours depending on
+one bushel of fuel which should last 12-24

 Installation of grain stoves is simple and

 Venting kits cost $250 - $500 depending on main level, corner, or through

 Grain Burning Furnaces